 Accurate Planning & Design

-Surveying delivers precise measurements of land contours, boundaries, and topography, enabling engineers and planners to design projects that are safe, efficient, and cost-effective.
+Surveying delivers precise measurements of land contours, boundaries, and topography.
+This enables engineers and planners to design projects that are safe, efficient, and cost-effective.
 Using industry-standard electronic and robotic-assisted equipment, surveyors ensure the accuracy of engineering, design, and permitting documents.

-When specific conditions are met and they can add value to a project, advanced tools like unmanned aircraft systems (UAS) and LiDAR technology provide high-resolution imagery and a greater volume of data points, enhancing planning and decision-making.
+When specific conditions are met, advanced tools like unmanned aircraft systems (UAS) can add value.
+LiDAR technology provides high-resolution imagery and a greater volume of data points.
+This enhances planning and decision-making.

 Regulatory Compliance & Risk Reduction

-Proper surveying ensures that projects adhere to zoning laws, property boundaries, and environmental regulations, reducing legal disputes and costly errors.
-The boundary survey process begins with researching historical records, both digital and paper, to identify potential encroachments, gaps, and overlaps between properties.
+Proper surveying ensures that projects adhere to zoning laws, property boundaries, and environmental regulations.
+This reduces legal disputes and costly errors.
+The boundary survey process begins with researching historical records, both digital and paper.
+This identifies potential encroachments, gaps, and overlaps between properties.

 Field crews then conduct surveys to accurately map easements, rights-of-way, natural features, and property improvements.
-This information is crucial for projects such as land subdivision, where surveyors assist Engineers by supplying all relevant and current conditions pertaining to the land in order to aid in the creation of certified construction plans for new neighborhoods.
+This information is crucial for projects such as land subdivision.
+Surveyors assist Engineers by supplying all relevant and current conditions pertaining to the land in order to aid in the creation of certified construction plans for new neighborhoods.

 Improved Construction Efficiency